phil4lif/phil4lif/README.md

 ### Hi there 👋

-I'm a full stack engineer residing in Phoenix.

 I'm currently working as a Tutor and Teaching Assitant at Trilogy Education and at Sunami LLC as a mobile developer.